Generated at: 2026-06-15 04:48:15

 SFA Implementation Challenge 2: Inadequate Management of Deal Progress

-• Difficulty in creating accurate budgets due to a lack of visibility into the status of each deal
+• Difficulty in creating budgets due to a lack of visibility into the status of each deal

 Objectives and Benefits